 top of page

 Pefkin emerged after the retro-futuristic psych / electronic duo Electroscope went into hibernation in 2000.
 Her first solo show was supporting Pram in spring of that year.
 Influenced by Nico, Hood, Movietone and Syd Barrett, she created a fragmentary, more stripped-down version of Electroscope’s bedroom psychedelia but retreated from live performance in 2001.
-Pefkin has released over 10 albums on labels such as Morc, Wild Silence, Reverb Worship, Digitalis, Pseudoarcana and Siren Wire as well as several sold-out lathe cuts on Sonido Polifonico.
-Pefkin returned to live performance in 2013 and has played across the UK and Europe, including Fano Free Folk Festival and Woolf II in 2019.
+Pefkin has released over 15 albums on labels such as Morc, Wild Silence, Reverb Worship, Digitalis, Pseudoarcana, Nite Hive and Siren Wire as well as several sold-out lathe cuts on Sonido Polifonico.
+Pefkin returned to live performance in 2013 and has played across the UK and Europe, including Fano Free Folk Festival, Woolf II and Moorforge Folk Festival.

-Her sound comprises a mesmerising and enigmatic layering of vocals, violin, analogue synth, zither, psaltery, harp, guitar, found objects and field recordings.
-She records at home in North Ayrshire.
+Her sound comprises a mesmerising and enigmatic layering of vocals, violin / viola, synths, zither, electronics, found objects and field recordings.

 Pefkin’s music has received comparisons to Coil, Popul Vuh and Nico.